 OUM faculty represent a variety of countries, including Australia, New Zealand, and the United States.
 Faculty adhere to a rigorous set of educational objectives, and work collaboratively to deliver an internationally-applicable medical curriculum.
 Given the diversity of the faculty, as well as the student body, there is considerable focus on the various licensing standards and requirements of the countries where graduates intend to practice.

-Academic and Clinical Advisers
+Academic and Clinical Advisors

 Experienced faculty, MDs, MBBSs, and PhDs, deliver the pre-clinical curriculum in live interactive online lectures offered four days a week.
 OUM’s innovative approach to medical education offers various opportunities to engage with students: